lorenzo-bioinfo/pmirfinder/README.md

 Default plant genomes used in the study are downloaded by Ensembl Plants FTP website: (https://plants.ensembl.org/info/data/ftp/index.html).

-After chosing a new plant genomes to add to the analysis, you should chose an alias for the species (e.g. *Arabidopsis thaliana* = ath).
+After chosing a new plant genome to add to the analysis, you should chose an alias for the species (e.g. *Arabidopsis thaliana* = ath).

 <u>**Important Note**</u>: the .gtf file must contain the attributes *miRNA* or *pre-miRNA* in the *gene_biotype* attribute.
 Not all Plant genomes have this kind of annotation, so please check it out befor adding one to the script.

-Create a file named <plant_alias>.txt containing the links to the chromosome fasta files, and put it in the folder */data/genomes/* (plenty of examples can be found in the folder).
+Create a file named <plant_alias>.txt containing the links to the chromosomes fasta files, and put it in the folder */data/genomes/* (plenty of examples can be found in the folder).

 Next, create another file named <plant_alias.txt> containing the link to the .gtf genome annotation file, also found on the Ensembl Plants FTP website.
 Put the file in the folder */data/gtfs/* (again, plenty of examples can be found in the folder).